ralujf/chiryo/README.md

 // Random UUID
 VITE_CRYPTO_KEY=value
 ```
-NOTE: MONGO_URL is for PRODUCTION only
+NOTE: MONGO_URL is for PRODUCTION only, your cluster url with admin password can be found when setting up MongoDB

 EXTRA SECURITY MEASURES: ADMIN can only be created with access to the DB

-Ensure you have Node's LTS installed before preceding
+Ensure you have Node's LTS installed and a MongoDB Cluster with a database that has the following collections before proceeding:

+applications
+dashboards
+therapists
+users

 After, navigate to the main directory of the project and use the following custom scripts to download and run all the dependencies required to run the project.